NoobCoder13th/NoobCoder13th/README.md

 I do **app development**, I'm currently exploring **cloud computing**, and my future plans include diving deeper into **IT in general**.

 My approach is pretty simple: if there's something I want to build or learn, **I go for it**.
-I don't really care which area it falls under.I don't really care which area it falls under.
+I don't really care which area it falls under.
 If something catches my interest, I'll learn it, build it, and figure out the rest along the way.

 ## 🛠️ Tech Stack